Two Oxygen Exp trains on track for destination Lucknow

 “The load is ready, it is all set to leave Bokaro for Lucknow,” said Dhaneshwar Mohanta, additional divisional railway manager of the Adra division of South Eastern Railway (SER).
 Mohanta was overseeing the entire train operation in Bokaro.

-The train left Bokaro at around 2pm.
-The officials with NR said the (second) train is expected to reach state capital on Sunday morning.
+The officials with Northern Railway (NR) said the (second) train is expected to reach state capital on Sunday morning.

 “The Oxygen Express that aims at ensuring the supply of oxygen to UP has left Bokaro Steel Plant.
 We have also created a green corridor to minimise the total journeying time.
 Railway is making spontaneous efforts to ensure fast and regular supply of oxygen in states,” reads a tweet by railway minister Piyush Goyal soon after the (first) train left Bokaro on Friday.